chukwuma5/Ask-toks-work/README.md

- ## Asktoks. a platform for children with autism.
+ ## Asktoks.
+A platform for children with autism.

  # Welcome!